Council of Heads of Australasian Herbaria

 Eichler had a strong lifelong interest in nomenclature and served on several international nomenclatural committees.
 His taxonomic interests centred on Hydrocotyle, Ranunculaceae and Zygophyllaceae, but extended to many other groups, exemplified by his landmark Supplement to Black's Flora of South Australia and Corrigenda (Eichler 1965, 1966).

-After his death his wife Marlies was a strong supporter of taxonomic endeavours in Australia, especially with financial support for the Hansjörg Eichler Scientific Research Fund for student awards through the Australian Systematic Botany Society (ASBS).
+He had married Marlies (Marie-Luise) in Germany in 1953.
+After his death Marlies Eichler (1920-2011) was a strong supporter of taxonomic endeavours in Australia, especially with financial support for the Hansjörg Eichler Scientific Research Fund for student awards through the Australian Systematic Botany Society (ASBS).
 Marlies died on 1 January 2011 in Sydney.